A value: Other considerations

-It is important to note that A-values do not predict the physical size of a molecule, only the steric effect.
+A-values do not predict the physical size of a molecule, only the steric effect.
 For example, the tert-butyl group (A-value=4.9) has a larger A-value than the trimethylsilyl group (A-value=2.5), yet the tert-butyl group actually occupies less space.
 This difference can be attributed to the longer length of the carbon–silicon bond as compared to the carbon–carbon bond of the tert-butyl group.
 The longer bond allows for less interactions with neighboring substituents, which effectively makes the trimethylsilyl group less sterically hindering, thus, lowering its A-value.
 This can also be seen when comparing the halogens.
 Bromine, iodine, and chlorine all have similar A-values even though their atomic radii differ.
 A-values then, predict the apparent size of a substituent, and the relative apparent sizes determine the differences in steric effects between compounds.
 Thus, A-values are useful tools in determining compound reactivity in chemical reactions.